Pool Maintenance Basics

-2. The swimming pool needs to be back washed and rinsed on a WEEKLY basis.
+2. Back wash and rinse on a WEEKLY basis.

-4. Clean all baskets on a WEEKLY basis of all garden debris.
+Clean all baskets on a WEEKLY basis of all garden debris. marks”

-6. Clean you filter sand with BioGuard “StripKwik” every six month.
+Clean your filter sand with BioGuard “StripKwik” every six months.
 This will help chemical efficiency and reduces the chances of algae.

 a. pH = 7.4 – 7.6